 Each year Kedron's highly successful debating program sees a number of teams take part in the Queensland Debating Union competition.
 Our dedicated coaching team and highly committed students see our debaters go from strength to strength with many teams making the finals each year.
 Debating is an excellent way to develop spoken persuasive skills, team work and agile thinking.

 The Kedron SHS Interact Club is a school-based program for secondary school students which enables students to work collaboratively, set goals, and plan ways of offering service locally, nationally and internationally.
 We are supported by the Nundah Rotary Club and a mentor Rotarian.
-We were recently awarded the "Phillip Blakey Shield" for "Interact Club of the Year" in District 9600.
+We were awarded the "Phillip Blakey Shield" for "Interact Club of the Year" in District 9600 in 2020.